op7ic/BlueTeam.Lab/README.md

 # Initialize Terraform
 terraform init

-# Create your lab using following command.
+# Create your lab using the following command.
 terraform apply -auto-approve

-# Verify layout of your enviroment using ansible
+# Verify the layout of your environment using Ansible
 cd ansible && ANSIBLE_CONFIG=./ansible.cfg ansible-inventory --graph -i inventory.azure_rm.yml -vvv && cd ../

 # To see IPs of individual hosts and other setup details use the following command:
 cd ansible && ANSIBLE_CONFIG=./ansible.cfg ansible-inventory -i inventory.azure_rm.yml -vvv --list && cd ../

-# Once done, destroy your lab using following command:
+# Once done, destroy your lab using the following command:
 terraform destroy -auto-approve

-#NOTE: It will take about two houts to configure it all, depending on selected hardware.
+#NOTE: It will take about two hours to configure it all, depending on your selected hardware.
 ```

 # Deploying Different Windows Versions